Medicare Planning & Qualification

 Getting all the aid and assistance available to you in healthcare and long-term care is a hard road to navigate for most, if not all, people.
 The Medicare process can be confusing, and making sure you are sufficiently covered for all of your needs can be a long and disheartening process.
 We work to make the whole process as simple as possible for you— it’s our job.

-- If you may also be a green card holder who has been married to a fully insured US citizen or green card holder for at least one year.
+If you are 65 or older:You must be a US citizen, or a permanent legal resident with a green card who has lived in the States for at least five years.
+You may also be a green card holder who has been married to a fully-insured US citizen or green card holder for at least one year.

 - In most cases you must wait for two years before qualifying for Medicare.